JoshKaufman/blockapps-js/README.md

 ### Internal

-The Internal object has three members but is not intendend to be used normally.
+The Internal object has four members but is not intendend to be used normally.

 * `Storage`, which abstracts the Ethereum VM storage.
 * `EthWord`, which abstracts Ethereum's 256-bit words.
 * `Crypto`, which contains the `sha3` hash function used by Ethereum (and, eventually, others).
+* `Types`, below.

 ### Types